learn-academy-2022-hotel/tic-tac-toe-infinity/README.md

   - create a function with a variable that stores different winning combinations and updates the winner variable

 - As a user, I can't continue playing the game after the game has been won.
+  - ternary that does not have onclick on grid if winner present

 - As a user, if there are no more squares available, I can see a notice telling me that the game has ended.

 - As a user, I can click on a restart button that will clear the game board.

 ### 🏔 Stretch Goals